kritika-ghosh/input_builder/README.md

 A Python-based GUI tool for generating GAMESS input files with customizable parameters and automatic processing of molecular geometry data from XMOL/XYZ files.
 This project simplifies the creation of input files for computational chemistry simulations.

+## Background
+This project was designated as a "challenging task" by Dr. Satyam Ravi Shrivastava, our Professor for Computational Chemistry.

+## Team Members
+- Shivi Sanjay
+- Tanisha Pnickar
+- Adwita Jain
+- Kritika Ghosh

 ## Features

 - **User-Friendly GUI**: Built using the CustomTkinter library, ensuring a clean and modern interface.